 An ISA is a tax exempt savings account which is available to any individual aged 18 or over who is both resident and ordinarily resident in the UK.
 There is no tax payable on income received within an ISA.
 Similarly, any capital gain received on sale will be exempt and no details of your ISA will be required on your tax return.

 2. How much can I invest in an ISA?

 ISAs have an annual subscription limit of £11,520, of which no more than £5,760 can go into cash.

 16–17 year olds can invest up to £5,760 only in a cash ISA.

 Cash ISAs can be in the form of deposits and savings accounts with banks, National Savings or Building Societies as well as other "cash based" investments.

-"Stocks and shares" ISAs may include investments in unit trusts, open ended investment companies, investment trusts, ordinary shares, fixed interest preference shares, corporate bonds having at least five years to maturity, all FSA authorised retail investment schemes and UK Real Estate Investment Trusts, stakeholder medium term products and certain life insurance policies.
+"Stocks and shares" ISAs may include investments in unit trusts, open ended investment companies, investment trusts, ordinary shares, fixed interest preference shares, corporate bonds having at least five years to maturity, all FCA authorised retail investment schemes and UK Real Estate Investment Trusts, stakeholder medium term products and certain life insurance policies.